 - if the company choses to refer to its share capital, it must do so by reference to paid up capital.

-In addition, any EEA-incorporated company registering a new UK establishment is subject to the same name checks as other overseas companies.
+An EEA-incorporated company registering a new UK establishment is subject to the same name checks as other overseas companies.

 Corporate directors and secretaries

 Previously less detailed information was required for the appointment of corporate directors and/or secretaries incorporated in the EEA; such companies are now required to file the same information as other overseas corporate officers.
-UK incorporated companies with an existing EEA director and/or secretary have three months from 1 January 2021 to provide Companies House with additional information relating to the corporate form of the corporate officer and the law by which it is governed.
+UK incorporated companies with an existing EEA director and/or secretary had three months from 1 January 2021 to provide Companies House with additional information relating to the corporate form of the corporate officer and the law by which it is governed.

 Previously the provisions of the Companies Act 2006 relating to political donations referred to the EU.
 References to the EU have been removed, and the rules relating to shareholder approval for political donations only apply to UK elections and referendums.